alwaysdata/documentation/e-mails/set-up-spf-dkim-dmarc/index.en.md

 tags = ["e-mail", "dns"]
 +++

-Here are three methods for authenticating your emails and thereby reducing abusive email use (spam, phishing, etc.).
+Here are three methods for authenticating your e-mails and thereby reducing abusive e-mail use (spam, phishing, etc.).

 ## Sender Policy Framework

-[SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) makes a *TXT* type DNS request to the sender's domain ("*MAIL FROM*" in the message headers) to find out the list of servers allowed to send emails and compare it with the IP address of the sender's server.
+[SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) makes a *TXT* type DNS request to the sender's domain ("*MAIL FROM*" in the message headers) to find out the list of servers allowed to send e-mails and compare it with the IP address of the sender's server.

 {{< fig "images/globalcyberalliance-spf.en.png" "SPF: explanatory diagram" >}}